jibe-b/HACKccessibility-expose-the-documentation/README.md

 ## Roadmap

-- [] first prototype of the wizard
+- [ ] first prototype of the wizard (go see the [dev branch](https://gitlab.com/jibe-b/HACKccessibility-expose-the-documentation/tree/dev))
-- [] expand the list of features of the wizard
+- [ ] expand the list of features of the wizard
-- [] iterate over code repos, increasing the list of features
+- [ ] iterate over code repos, increasing the list of features

 Do you have a repo with some code that has little documentation?
 Register it to the [list of test repos](https://gitlab.com/jibe-b/HACKccessibility-expose-the-documentation/issues/3)!